finnhambly/finnhambly.github.io/blog/attractorstates.md

 From [This Can't Go On](https://www.cold-takes.com/this-cant-go-on).
 @@

 As we consider how the future should look, we should be wary of most lock-in scenarios.
 This is obvious when most of the visible attractor states look really bad, but I also think it's unwise to get locked into any path (even if they look good).
-It may well be our last chance to define the future, but let's prioritise stewardship over legacy building.
+It may well be our last chance to define the future, but let's be stewards of humanity's existence rather than legacy builders.
 I'll explain my full reasoning for that in a future post but, for now, I want to tell you [why this thesis supports the simulation hypothesis](https://finnhambly.com/blog/alreadydigital), despite how silly that sounds.

 @@acknowledgements
     I'd be very grateful to receive any comments you have on this post!
 You can submit feedback via [this Google Form](https://forms.gle/Wvmgsu872R8E5L9R9).